 Smart tip about lady’s mantle

-To dry the plant, hang it upside-down in a bouquet in a drafty room.
+To dry the plant, hang it upside-down in a bouquet in a drafty room or passageway.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):